redhat-adsa/GitWorkshop/bitbucket/01-auth-clone-commit-push-merge.md

 ## Commiting Code

-1. In the HowWeEnable directory create a new file and look at the status of it in git.
+1. In the GitWorkshop directory create a new file and look at the status of it in git.

     ```shell
     touch mynewfile.txt